Why choose mountaineering boots over other hiking footwear

-Mountaineering boots, especially those graded B2 and B3, may not be suitable for regular hiking activities as they, by design, have ultra-stiff soles and uppers.
+Alpine boots, especially those graded B2 and B3, may not be suitable for regular hiking activities as they, by design, have ultra-stiff soles and uppers.
 However, you can try boots graded B1 in your hiking expeditions, particularly if the terrain you frequent features rough and steep ground that requires scrambling.
 Do note, however, that a B1 boot, although it has some flex and is lightweight compared to its bulkier brothers, may still be too stiff and restrictive for hiking comfort.

 Why are mountaineering boots so expensive?